Floquet Topological Frequency-Converting Amplifier: Model

-The dissipative dynamics include a time-dependent decay rate, a constant incoherent pump, and a static loss channel, described by the superoperator $\mcl{D}[A] = A \rho A^\dag - \tfrac{1}{2} A^\dag A \rho - \tfrac{1}{2} \rho A^\dag A$.
-The modulated decay can be realized via a time-dependent coupling $g_b(t)$ to a fast, strongly damped auxiliary mode $b$ with decay rate $\kappa_b \gg \gamma, g_b(t)$, while the incoherent pump can be implemented through coupling to a fast-decaying auxiliary mode $c$ ($\kappa_c \gg \gamma, g_c$) via a parametric interaction (see Supplementary Material for details on the adiabatic elimination).
+The dissipative dynamics takes into account the effects of a time-dependent decay rate, a constant incoherent pump, and a static loss channel, via a Lindblad term of the form $\mcl{D}[A] = A \rho A^\dag - \tfrac{1}{2} A^\dag A \rho - \tfrac{1}{2} \rho A^\dag A$.
+As we show in Sec. \ref{Sec::IMP}, the modulated decay can be realized via a time-dependent coupling $g_b(t)$ to a fast, strongly damped auxiliary mode $b$ with decay rate $\kappa_b \gg \gamma, g_b(t)$, while the incoherent pump can be implemented through coupling to a fast-decaying auxiliary mode $c$ ($\kappa_c \gg \gamma, g_c$) via a parametric interaction (see Appendix \ref{app:AElimination} for details on the adiabatic elimination).